tom-lord/regexp-examples/README.md

 ## TODO

 * Performance improvements:
-  * Use of lambdas/something (in [constants.rb](lib/regexp-examples/constants.rb)) to improve the library load time.
-See the pending pull request.
   * (Maybe?) add a `max_examples` configuration option and use lazy evaluation, to ensure the method never "freezes".

 ## Contributing